m-spangenberg/interview-project/README.md

 # you'll be able to access the server at http://127.0.0.1:5000
 ```

-Feel free to add some questionnaire submission or log into the admin portal, I've generated dummy data for you to test the delete,review and export buttons.
+Feel free to add some questionnaire submission or log into the admin portal, I've generated dummy data for you to test the delete, review, and export buttons.
 I didn't have time to finish building the builder portion of the project, but I've left the button and route in place for you to inspect it.

 ## Final Thoughts